agentlans/KneeArrower/README.md

 ```
 ## Use
 The following code shows example of finding knee points.
 More options are available.
-Please see package vignette for more details.
+Please see the package [vignette](https://cran.r-project.org/web/packages/KneeArrower/vignettes/Example.html) for more details.
 ```r
 library(KneeArrower)